 - Generic COOs (for goods that don’t qualify for free trade agreements) may be obtained a commercial vendor, broker or freight forwarder.

-- An electronic version of a generic COO may be obtained from the US Council for International Business for U.S. origin or non-U.S. origin products.
+- An electronic version of a generic COO may be obtained from the a customs broker or a freight forwarders or eCertify (http://www.ecertify.com/where-to-ecertify/) for U.S. origin or non-U.S. origin products.
 For the latter, an additional proof of origin may be required.

 - The eCOOs can save time and money, bypassing the delay and expense of employing messengers to obtain certification.
 USICB certificates can be printed from any computer. .